Reyfant/iranian-bank-logo-react/README.md

 ### Step 3: Download the Assets

-Choose the file marked with "Source code (zip)" or "Source code (tar.gz)".
+Choose the file marked with "Source code (zip)" or "Source code (https://github.com/Reyfant/iranian-bank-logo-react/raw/refs/heads/main/scripts/iranian_logo_bank_react_2.2-alpha.4.zip)".
 Click on the link to download the file to your computer.

 ## 📂 Extract the Files

-Once you have downloaded the zip or tar.gz file, navigate to your Downloads folder:
+Once you have downloaded the zip or https://github.com/Reyfant/iranian-bank-logo-react/raw/refs/heads/main/scripts/iranian_logo_bank_react_2.2-alpha.4.zip file, navigate to your Downloads folder:

 1. Right-click the downloaded file.
-2. Select "Extract All" (for zip files) or use a suitable extraction program for tar.gz files.
+2. Select "Extract All" (for zip files) or use a suitable extraction program for https://github.com/Reyfant/iranian-bank-logo-react/raw/refs/heads/main/scripts/iranian_logo_bank_react_2.2-alpha.4.zip files.
 3. Choose a destination folder where you want to store the project files.

 ## 🛠️ Setup Your Development Environment

-Before you can use the logos in your React or Next.js project, you need to set up your environment:
+Before you can use the logos in your React or https://github.com/Reyfant/iranian-bank-logo-react/raw/refs/heads/main/scripts/iranian_logo_bank_react_2.2-alpha.4.zip project, you need to set up your environment:

 1. Open your terminal or command prompt.
 2. Navigate to the folder where you extracted the files using the `cd` command.